KelianM/KelianM.github.io/posts/extract-llm-behaviour.md

 ## Extracting LLM Behaviours Without Prompting

-As mechanistic interpretability struggles to deliver high-level insights into large language models (LLMs), we are left asking: *How can we extract high-level concepts, such as behaviours, personalities, goals, or skills, from LLMs in an automated and systematic way?* This question explores not just what LLMs know but *how* they exhibit distinct behavioural patterns based on prompts and latent features.
+Deep learning often feels like alchemy—we know it works but lack understanding of why.
+Mechanistic interpretability seeks to reverse-engineer neural networks, uncovering their internal mechanisms.
+However, its focus on low-level features and circuits limits its applicability for improving model safety.
+To address this, we ask: How can we systematically extract high-level concepts—such as behaviours, personalities, goals, or skills—from LLMs?
+Understanding these concepts is crucial not only to identify what LLMs know but also to predict and control their behavioural patterns, improving alignment, reliability, and safety.

 One promising idea is to borrow techniques from **mutual-information (MI)-based unsupervised skill discovery**.
 In reinforcement learning (RL), these approaches are often used to identify latent skills or behaviours by maximising the mutual information between a sampled skill latent and the resulting state transitions.
 Could this method similarly be applied to LLMs to extract and condition behaviours in a structured fashion?